 "Ain't It Fun" by Paramore, Monday, August 28, 2023 (repost)

 IT'S EASY TO IGNORE TROUBLE, WHEN YOU'RE LIVIN' IN A BUBBLE.
 "Ain't It Fun" is a sarcastic song Williams wrote about herself.
 She called it a "kick in the butt" when she was missing her hometown of Franklin, Tennessee, after moving to Los Angeles.
-At first, I thought the song sounded a little mean spirited when it says: "Don't go cryin' to your momma, 'cause you're all alone in the big world" and it doesn't help that a gospel choir is amplifying the bridge, almost mocking the listener of the song."
+At first, I thought the song sounded a little mean-spirited when it says: "Don't go cryin' to your momma, 'cause you're all alone in the big world" and it doesn't help that a gospel choir is amplifying the bridge, almost mocking the listener of the song."
 However, the song takes on a different meaning knowing that Williams was writing to herself in the second person.
-We're often hardest on ourselves, and our inner second person dialogue can be pretty harsh.
+We're often hardest on ourselves, and our inner second-person dialogue can be pretty harsh.
 Williams was 28 at the time of the move, and she felt that it was time to live away from the safety of her hometown.
 Even though she was a star, coming home to family can be difficult when you're away for such a long time.
 And even though you are making your own money, you feel that family is a safety net in case something doesn't work out.
-So many in generation are relying on family much longer than the previous generation.
-The effect of the instability of the economy on the millennial work force will have dire consequences on our future stability.
+So many in this generation rely on their families for much longer than the previous generation.
+The effect of the economy's instability on the millennial workforce will have dire consequences on our future stability.
 There are so many millennials, even older than me, still relying on their parents.
-I feel anxious whenever I think about what if Korea doesn't work out or something happens that makes me go back to rely on my parents for a bit.
-I think about how I should be saving for retirement.
+I feel anxious whenever I think about what if Korea doesn't work out or something happens that makes me go back to relying on my parents for a bit.
+I should be saving for retirement.
 I think about my parents who haven't saved for retirement just as many baby boomers haven't because they supported their millennial children for longer than their parents had supported them.
 And while it's kind of nice knowing that you can go and buy a cake and eat it for breakfast and not make your bed if you don't want to, growing up, you start to see the effects of your choices.
 And that ain't fun.

 Comments